GitLab Terraform Provider: Kroki Support in Application Settings

 My Contribution

-I implemented Kroki support within the
+I added Kroki support to the

-gitlab_application_settings Terraform resource by
+gitlab_application_settings Terraform resource

 -

-Added Terraform schema attributes:
+Added Terraform schema attributes for

 resource "gitlab_application_settings" "kroki" {